jortwi/ConvoScript_Library/README.md

 This library allows users to specify a Human-AI conversation in a simple format, that will be turned dynamically placed on the page.
 Multiple scripts can be created that can refer to other scripts or themselves.

-First, we create a script manager:

-`const manager = new cs.ArrayManager()`

-Then, we add a script:
+First, we create a conversation.
+Here, we need to provide different parameters: we need somewhere to place the conversation, a loading indicator, an input element, and a button - but also an API token.

 ```
-const script1 = manager.addArray('script1', [
+const convoScript = new ConvoScript({
-    {
-        role: 'Assistant',
-        content: 'Hi, how are you today?'
-    },
-    {
-        role: 'User',
-        content: 'I am fine, thanks.'
-    }
-])
+            api_token: api_token, //your data foundry api token
+            resultElementSelector: '#placeResults', //the HTML element where the conversation will be placed
+            loadingElementSelector: '#load', //the HTML element that shows a loading icon when waiting for AI requests
+            inputElementSelector: '#input', //the HTML input element that is used by the user to give input
+            acceptButtonElementSelector: '#btn', //the HTML button that is used to send user messages
+            delayTime: 500, //A delay after every message that can help distinguish incoming messages
+        })
 ```

-Such a script contains messages that have (at least) a role and content.
-On the screen, this will display as:

-- Assistant: Hi, how are you today?
-- User: I am fine, thanks.

-To achieve this, we need somewhere to place the conversation, a loading indicator, an input element, and a button:
+The elementSelectors should link to an HTML element on the page:

 ```
 <div id="placeResults"></div>